 The purpose of research code is experimentation, testing, and delivering proof of concept.
 It may be of low quality, and can be uncomfortably unstable and non-interoperable.
-It is used by individuals and confined groups.
-Examples range from prototypes for commercial websites to test suites for technical standards to plain trial and error.
+It’s used by individuals and confined groups.
+Examples range from test suites for technical standards to prototypes for commercial websites to plain trial and error.

 The purpose of production code is live deployment and use.
-It, ideally, is of high quality, robust, maintainable, and scalable.
+Ideally it’s of high quality, robust, maintainable, and scalable.
 It’s usually serving end users.
 Examples include much of what carries an expectation to work reliably, most notably commercial services but well including personal websites.

 As long as code is isolated and stationary, there are few complaints.
 The reality, however, is that code lives, gets added and removed, gets copied and modified.
 It’s lent and borrowed liberally.
 Code is “social,” so to speak.
 It likes to mingle.